mrmrs/elements/README.md

 WIP

-Prototyping kit for people who know html and css but want to play around with React, Styled-System, and css-in-js.
+Prototyping kit for people who know html and css and want to play around with react, css-in-js, and styled-system.

-Easily style html elements with values from your design system.
+Easily style html elements with values from your design system across breakpoints.
 Harness the power of react and css-in-js while writing semantic Html.

 Made with: